mkipp/interactionlab-gesture/README.md

 ## FingerCursorSimple

+Requires the library "Leap Motion for Processing" (author: Darius Morawiec).

 This program takes the x/y coordinates of the index finger and draws a red cursor at this position.